Skip to main content

 2. Rebuild locally to test changes

-3. Deploy the new version:
+3. Push the new version:

 The new revision becomes available while the old one remains accessible.